cookiesncream716/helloWorld2/README.md

 }
 ```

-5. When the `button` is clicked, let's now update the ticket with the updated count.
+5. When the `button` is clicked, update the ticket with the updated count.

 ```
 button.on(‘click’, function(){